How can I register to vote?

 Due to the passage of the statewide Ballot Proposal 18-3, all eligible and registered voters in Michigan may now request an absent voter ballot without providing a reason.
 It's a safe way to vote and protect your health, and the process is secure and accurate.

-To vote by mail, fill out the simple application located on the Secretary of State's website, print and sign it, and then mail or email it to your local clerk.
+To vote by mail, fill out the simple online application located on the Secretary of State's website.
+The online application can be found here.
+If you prefer to print and sign, and then mail or email an application to your local clerk, that form can be found here.

 After receiving your absent voter ballot, you have until 8:00 p.m. on Election Day to complete the ballot and return it to the clerk's office.